ibm-cloud-docs/netezza/webconsole/creating_tables.md

 ## Grooming tables
 {: #groom-tbls}

-Groom Table processes and reorganizes the table records in each data slice in a series of steps.
-You can perform operations such as SELECT, UPDATE, DELETE, and INSERT while the online data grooming is taking place.
+`GROOM TABLES` processes and reorganizes table records in each data slice in a series of steps.
+You can still run operations such as `SELECT`, `UPDATE`, `DELETE`, and `INSERT` while data grooming is happening.

-The SELECT operations run in parallel with the groom operations.
+`SELECT` operations run in parallel with the groom operations.

-The INSERT, UPDATE, and DELETE operations run serially between the groom steps.
+`INSERT`, `UPDATE`, and `DELETE` operations run serially between the groom steps.

-For CBTs, the groom steps are longer than for non-CBT, so the INSERT, UPDATE, and DELETE operations might be pending for a longer time until the current step completes.
+For cluster based tables (CBTs), `GRROM TABLE` takes longer.
+Tthe `INSERT`, `UPDATE`, and `DELETE` operations might be pending longer until the current step completes.

 You can use the Groom Table functionality to reclaim disk space from deleted or outdated rows.
 You can also use this option to reorganize tables based on the clustered base table organizing keys or to migrate data from tables that have multiple stored versions.

 1. Go to **Databases**.
-1. Select your database.
+1. Select your database and schema.
-1. Go to **DB Objects > Tables**.
+1. Ensure that you are in the *DB Objects > Tables* tab.
 1. Select the table that you want to groom.
+1. Go to the *Grooms* tab.
-1. Click **Groom**.
+1. Click **Groom table**.

-- To run the Groom Table operation, a user must have the GROOM object privilege.
-Grooming a table is done as a user, not an administrator, so to run Groom Table, you must have object privileges on that table.
+- To run the operation, the user must have object privileges.
+The user does not have to be an administrator.

-- You cannot run Groom Table inside a transaction block (begin or commit pair) or with a stored procedure.
+- You cannot groom tables inside a transaction block (begin or commit pair) or with a stored procedure.

-- When you specify organizing keys for an existing table to make it a CBT, the new organization can impact the compression size of the table.
+- When you specify organizing keys for an existing table to make it a CBT, the new organization might impact the compression size of the table.
 The new organization can create sequences of records that improve the overall compression benefit, or it can create sequences that do not compress so well.
-Following a groom operation, your table size can change compared with its previous organization.
+After a groom operation, your table size might change.

 ### Modes
 {: #modes}

-You can choose different modes when running the Groom Table operation.
+You can choose different modes when you groom tables.

 |Value | Description|
 |:-----|:-----------|